karlmdavis/rps-tourney/dev/work-log.md

     * Added some test coverage in a couple of places.
     * Fixed an obnoxious logging problem in the `rps-tourney-webapp` ITs.
 Created the `loggin-cargo.xml` file.
     * Committed everything else in a big commit against this issue.
+* 0.75h: Fixed problems with the Apache config on `eddings` that was preventing GitHub's webhooks from working.